dgallardox/Developer-Test-Solutions-Architect/README.md

 # Developer-Test-Solutions-Architect

 ## Summary
-A large business is transitioning from a traditional CMS on adobe experience manager to Headless WordPress on WP Engine.
+A large business is transitioning from a traditional CMS on Adobe Experience Manager to Headless WordPress on WP Engine.
 Their priorities are seamless delivery across multiple device types, performance, security, and compliance.

 ## Suggestions
 ### performance